amanakrai/MyYelpCamp/README.md

 # MyYelpCamp
 >MyYelpCamp is a website where users can create and review campgrounds.
-In order to review or create a campground, you must have an LogIn/SignIn.
+In order to review or create a campground, you must LogIn/SignIn.

 This project was created using Node.js, Express, MongoDB, and Bootstrap.
 Passport.js was used to handle authentication.